 Chautauqua provides recognition opportunities for restricted gifts that create endowments or term funds.
 Recognition is associated with endowed funds as long as the endowments exist, and with term funds until they are completely expended.
 Named gifts may be used to recognize the donor, memorialize a loved one, or honor a friend, while supporting a worthy purpose of your choice – whether for scholarships to outstanding students, for the lecture platform, in support of the religion department, for Chautauqua’s Schools of Performing and Visual Arts, in support of the grounds including buildings and gardens or other programs.

 The Foundation’s Investment Committee oversees the policies, strategies and performance of invested assets.
 For funds held in perpetuity, our belief is that good long term investment performance, in terms of both risk and return, is dependent on prudent asset allocation among appropriate classes of assets and diversification within individual classes.
 The overall objective of the Foundation investment program is to maintain and grow the real, inflation-adjusted, value of endowment assets while providing a predictable and growing stream of support to the Institution.

 As long-term investors, the Foundation allocates 80% of its invested assets to equity or equity surrogates; the balance is held in fixed income investments.
 The equity allocation contains allocations to both hedge funds and private equity.

 The Foundation retains Hirtle, Callaghan & Co., Inc. of West Conshohocken, Pennsylvania, as Chief Investment Officer to direct this process.
-Hirtle, Callaghan is responsible for the selection of individual money managers except the allocations to Blackstone Alternative Asset Management’s Park Fund and to Pointer Management, two distinct hedge funds.
+Hirtle, Callaghan is responsible for the selection of individual money managers except the allocation to Pointer Management, a separately managed hedge fund.